TESCO'S BAGS OF HELP

 Dinner & Dance

-This year's Dinner & Dance will be held on Friday 22nd November at Haselbury Mills.
+This year's Dinner & Dance will be held at Haselbury Mills.

-This year's Christmas Concert will be held on Sunday 8th December at Holy Trinity Chuch, Lysander Road, Yeovil.
+This year's Steph Talbot Memorial Christmas Band Concert will be held at Holy Trinity Church, Lysander Road, Yeovil.

 New Gym Session